Undergraduate Degree Admissions Information

 The one-time comprehensive fee is a one-time fee charged to all entering students.
 The fee is assessed to cover costs associated with supporting online learning technology that augments the students’ academic experience.

-Financial Aid for Degree Programs
+Federal Financial Aid

-How to Apply
+How to Apply for Financial Aid

 Types of Financial Aid